 However, there is a notable exception for defined-contribution retirement plans like 401(k) plans.
 If your 401(k) plan allows for it, you may be able to postpone your RMDs without penalty until you retire, regardless of age.

-That means more time for your investments to grow, and more time to avoid paying taxes on them.
+That would mean more time for your investments to grow, and more time to avoid paying taxes on them.

 7. Your Social Security checks will balloon

 You can claim Social Security as early as age 62, even if you’re still working.
 But your monthly benefit will be smaller than if you wait longer to claim it.

 If you claim benefits before your full retirement age, you suffer a permanent 30% cut to each month’s benefit amount.
 But every year you wait beyond full retirement age, up to age 70, earns a permanent 8% boost in those payments instead.

 The reductions are based a formula that’s meant to be actuarially neutral, paying out the same total amount of benefits over the course of your retirement regardless of the age at which you first claim them.